-Figure 9.3 - Level of confidence in the FCA's performance against objectives: % very/fairly confident confident in the FCA's ability to secure an appropriate degree of protection for consumers (89%) and in their ability to protect and enhance the integrity of the UK financial system (88%).
+Figure 9.3 - Level of confidence in the FCA's performance against objectives: % very/fairly confident

-The largest difference between consumer firms and the non-consumer credit firms was in relation to promoting effective competition in the interests of consumers.
+The largest difference between consumer credit firms and the non-consumer credit firms was in relation to promoting effective competition in the interests of consumers.
 More than eight in ten consumer credit firms (84%) were confident that the FCA could meet this objective, compared with seven in ten non-consumer credit firms (72%).